tapilew/equilibrio-alpha/README.md

 future integrations (blue dashed arrows) on production chains like Celo, including potentially decentralized ones._

+In this architecture, **BlockDAG serves as the foundational decentralized layer for the MVP**, specifically chosen for its **efficiency in processing transactions and enabling rapid event emission** due to its unique DAG structure.
+This swift event availability is critical for demonstrating the real-time confirmation in the demo, showcasing the composability potential of the protocol where off-chain or future on-chain services can reliably react to these fast-flowing events originating from an immutable ledger.

 ---

 ## 7. User Experience (Proving the Foundation)